mrhdias/perl6-Imlib2/README.md

 ------------
 Note that a recent version of [Imlib2][3] library must be installed before installing this module.

-To install with Panda:
+To install with Zef:

-	panda update
+	zef update
-	panda install Imlib2
+	zef install Imlib2

 Synopsis